South Carolina Military Department Day to be recognized at State House

 |0

-This work, South Carolina Military Department Day to be recognized at State House, by SGT Tim Andrews, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, South Carolina Military Department Day to be recognized at State House, by CPT Jessica Donnelly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT